tobiasbriones/word-knowledge/README.md

 My days back in 2015 were all about learning many new things.
 I started learning many other programming languages and technologies for web development, say, jQuery, PHP, MySQL, and stuff.
-On the other hand, I was strengthening my maths background of course! by taking advantage that I was out-of-school those days and so that I had time to *study* and learn instead of being losing my valuable time in the meaningless dysfunctional education system we were enforced to pass by.
+On the other hand, I was strengthening my math background of course! by taking advantage that I was out-of-school those days and so that I had time to *study* and learn instead of being losing my valuable time in the meaningless dysfunctional education system we were enforced to pass by.
 I was also learning English and that way sitting in front of my old piece of computer that I had is where